 6. CBD may help treat dogs with cancer.
 CBD oil alone is not a cure for canine cancer, but researchers are hopeful that natural supplements like cannabidiol can be an auxiliary medication to treat the disease and its side effects.

 While CBD studies have not been specifically performed in dogs, some mice and rat studies show promising anti-tumor and tumor-shrinking effects.

 Whether or not these results translate to dogs is unknown.
 It is the hope of veterinarians that future research will support the notion that CBD oil may benefit canine cancer patients.

-Another major concern is that CBD is believed to be metabolized in the liver.
-As a result, it can slow down or potentially increase metabolism of other medications and interfere with the medication that dogs are already taking.
+4. CBD may affect the metabolism of other medications.
+One major concern is that CBD is believed to be metabolized in the liver.
+As a result, it can slow down or potentially increase the metabolism of other medications and interfere with the medication that dogs are already taking.

-In addition, because the CBD market is not well regulated yet, CBD products can contain ingredients that are not listed on their labels — including THC, which is known to be toxic to dogs.
+5. Poor quality CBD products may contain unlisted ingredients.
+The CBD market is not well regulated yet.
+This results in CBD products containing ingredients that are not listed on their labels — including THC, which is known to be toxic to dogs.

 According to the American Kennel Club, any medication or supplement carries the risk of a reaction (8).

 These products have yet not been thoroughly evaluated for dosage effectiveness and safety; therefore, individuals should talk with their veterinarian about appropriate dosing for their pet.